The Bachelorette (Australian TV series)

-The Bachelorette Australia is a reality television adaptation of the U.S. series of the same name, and a spin-off of The Bachelor Australia.
+The Bachelorette Australia is a reality television adaptation of the American series of the same name, and a spin-off of The Bachelor Australia.
 The series, hosted by Osher Günsberg, premiered on 23 September 2015 on Network 10.

 It was announced in November 2015 that unlike season 1 which was produced by Shine Australia, seasons 2–present would be produced by Warner Bros.
 International Television Production.

 In June 2022, it was announced the series would not be returning to Network 10 in 2022, however it could return in the future.

 Premise

 The series revolves around a single bachelorette and a pool of romantic interests.
 The conflicts in the series, both internal and external, stem from the elimination-style format of the show.
 Early in the season, the bachelorette goes on large group dates with the contestants, with the majority of sutors eliminated.
 As the season progresses, contestants are also eliminated on single dates and on elimination two-on-one dates.
 The process culminates with hometown visits to the families of the final contestants, overnight dates, should they choose to accept, at exotic locations with the final three contestants, and interaction with the bachelorette's family with the final two contestants.

 Most seasons of the show are heterosexual-centric (a female seeking a male partner), however, the 7th season of the show features a bisexual bachelorette courting both male and female contestants.